-- Lollipop incision — This starts with the donut-shaped incision, but it then extends downward, ending at the breast crease.
+Lollipop incisions start with the donut-shaped incision, but it then extends downward, ending at the breast crease.
 In cases of moderate sagging and skin excision, this method should provide adequate access.

-- Anchor incision — This follows the lollipop incision, but then extends in both directions along the breast crease.
+Anchor incisions follow the lollipop incision, but then extend in both directions along the breast crease.
 Obviously, this incision provides the most access for removing fatty tissue and trimming excess skin.
 It also creates the longest scars.